New York Times op-ed sparks denials from Trump staff: A list of officials claiming they're not the author

 Ambassador to the United Nations Nikki Haley: Haley told reporters she did not write the op-ed.

-Fox News' Judson Berger and The Associated Press contributed to this report.
+Fox News' Judson Berger, Lucas Tomlinson and The Associated Press contributed to this report.